pierrechevalier83/arch_my_way/readme.md

 ```
 sudo dconf update
 ```
+* In settings, under Users,
+  * pick a profile picture for your user in gdm
+  * Enable autologin

 # TODO:
-* configure gdm to recognize my user and set profile picture
 * install and configure sway